Abdelrhman1326/Abdelrhman1326/README.md

 ###

 <h3 align="center">"Always building, always learning."</h3>
-<p align="left"><br><br>I'm AbdElrhman Mohamed, a Computer Science professional who's genuinely excited about building things that work.<br>Currently diving deep into full-stack web development because I love the challenge of making both the user experience smooth and the backend rock-solid.
+<p align="center"><br><br>I'm AbdElrhman Mohamed, a Computer Science professional who's genuinely excited about building things that work.<br>Currently diving deep into full-stack web development because I love the challenge of making both the user experience smooth and the backend rock-solid.
 My go-to tools right now are React.js, Django, Django REST Framework, .NET Core, and Entity Framework – always learning something new to add to the mix.<br>I'm constantly working on projects, taking courses, and doing internships to turn what I learn into actual solutions.
 What drives me most is that moment when everything clicks and you've built something that actually helps people.<br>Looking to connect with other developers and teams who value good code, continuous learning, and getting stuff done.</p>

 ###